 Framer Framed: Some Things Hidden

-SOME THINGS HIDDEN is an exhibition about hiding as a way of a staying alive, which I co-curated with artist Charlott Markus.
+Some Things Hidden is an exhibition about hiding as a way of a staying alive, which I co-curated with artist Charlott Markus.
 The two-fold exhibition takes place at Castrum Peregrini, with in-situ works and performances, and at Framer Framed, with an extensive group exhibition.

 Roberta's Construction Chart_01